Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 1. go to the
 	[_Webin submission portal_](https://www.ebi.ac.uk/ena/submit/webin/login)
 	and log in with your Webin credentials;
-1. select the `Register Samples` button;
-1. click `Download spreadsheet to register samples` to expand the checklist selection menu;
+1. click the `Register Samples` button and select `Download spreadsheet to register samples` to expand the checklist selection menu;
-1. select a checklist group and the most appropriate checklist among the available options;
+1. select a checklist group and then the most appropriate checklist among the available options;
 {{< hint info >}}
 __NOTE__
-In the absence of a checklist specific (and absolutely adherent!) to your experimental model choose the ___ENA default sample___ checklist.
+In the absence of a checklist specific (and absolutely adherent!) to your experimental model, choose the ___ENA default sample___ checklist.
 {{< /hint >}}
-1. select _optional_ (and possibly _recommended_) fields;
+1. inspect _optional_ (and possibly _recommended_) fields;
 1. consider using the `Add custom field` box to the top-left to define additional attributes not included in any checklist;
 1. click `Next` and then the `Download TSV Template` to get a spreadsheet based